Monday, March 27, 2017

 Strange box art!

-Today I thought that I'd go through some of my Atari ST games and pick out the ones which are just... well... wrong.
-Thankfully, I found only two!
+Today I thought I would sort through some of my Atari ST games to choose the ones which had the funniest artwork.
 One is an odd movie spoof whilst the other gives me goosebumps.
-Seriously, it does make you wonder what these two companies were thinking when they agreed to release!!
+Seriously, it does make you wonder what these two companies were thinking when they agreed to release these games.
+Come on, surely they were having a laugh?

-• Leatherneck takes the biscuit for most camp cover art ever so it's a relief that the game is far better.
-We have ace multiplayer support and sample sounds but the one-directional shooting only helps to make it incredibly tough.
-The graphics are smooth and look great, and the chipmusic is downright beautiful - a timeless quality.
-Oh btw, if you like Leatherneck then you will love Fernandez Must Die.
+• Leatherneck takes the biscuit for most camp cover art ever and what happened to his weapon?
+It's a relief the game is good with multiplayer support and sample sounds.
+The graphics are smooth and the chipmusic is downright beautiful - a timeless quality.
+Sadly, the one-directional shooting makes it incredibly tough.
+If you like Leatherneck then you might enjoy Fernandez Must Die.

-• Galdregons Domain gets the award with its Conan rip-off artwork.
+• Galdregons Domain gets the award for its Conan rip-off artwork.
 It's a little like Dungeon Master in a land where evil has been unleashed, yet again.
 We've been chosen to battle the minions and recover five precious gems to save us from peril.
-Aesthetically gorgeous, this dungeon crawler isn't bad and once you've got over its learning curve, there's a much-underrated adventure.
-Highly recommended!
+Aesthetically gorgeous, this dungeon crawler isn't bad and once you've got over its learning curve.
+A much-underrated adventure.

-Right then, if you're feeling creeped out by these two "works of art" then click here to remedy that :-)
+Right then, if you're feeling creeped out by these two "works of art", then click here to remedy that.
+Enjoy ;-)

 Sunday, March 12, 2017